GridControl-Team/GridControl/BOTCONTROL.rst

 resource or not.

 ``@MOVE`` action will move your bot into the direction provided.
+Pushes a 1 onto the stack for now (moves atm always succeed)

 ``@PULL`` action will gather a resource from the direction provided.
-If there is a resource, your will gain a point.
+Pushes a 1 onto the stack for now (pulls atm always succeed) If there is a resource, your will gain a point.